haonanwang628/haonanwang628.github.io/_pages/includes/intro.md

 My current research centers on two directions:
 - **Legal AI**: developing and evaluating LLM-based systems for long-document legal reasoning, understanding, and verifiable decision-making benchmarks.

-- **Multi-Agent Reasoning**: studying reasoning dynamics in multi-agent systems, including collaboration, debate, feedback, self-correction, and the influence of model scale on agent interactions.
+- **Agent Reasoning and Behavior**: studying reasoning dynamics in multi-agent systems, including collaboration, debate, feedback, self-correction, and the influence of model scale on agent interactions.